azaespa/McDollibee/README.md

 * Fetch & display information and images from SQL database
 * Build the project with Maven and JavaFX

+# Executable version
+You can download it [here](https://drive.google.com/open?id=1-vwCOxbUz4P8oZD-JRBcq9Cip2a8Oiq1)

 # More about the project
-You can download the executable version [here](https://drive.google.com/file/d/1KHasfjZxiXtOvzwmJAQjDsAe609zFenw/view?usp=sharing)

 **Home Section** features a random meal everytime you visit it.